aquova/bouncer/README.md

     - These include nickname changes, joining, leaving, kicked, banned, joining/leaving VC, and logging of all deleted and modified messages.
 - Gatekeeping
     - Users will be unable to speak until they react to a specified message with a specified emoji.
+- Debugging
+    - A bot instance can be specified as a debugging instance.
+    - Non-debugging instances will ignore owner commands when debugging enabled, allowing development work while other instances remain live in the server.

 There is also a `$help` command, which will give the syntax for all of the previously listed commands